astronomer/airflow-quickstart/README.md

 - `extract_historical_weather_data` run after the `start` DAG has finished
 - `transform_historical_weather_data` run after the `extract_historical_weather_data` DAG has finished

 You can find information about how to use the Datasets feature in [this guide](https://docs.astronomer.io/learn/airflow-datasets).
-See also the [documentation on how the Astro Python SDK interacts with Datasets](https://astro-sdk-python.readthedocs.io/en/stable/guides/concepts.html#datasets).

 After running the two DAGs in order, view your Streamlit app.
 You will now see a graph with hot days per year.
 Additionally, parts of the historical weather table will be printed out.